sylvan-d-ash/ConsumedCaloriesTracker/README.md

-# ConsumedCaloriesTracker
+# HealthAndFitness
-An app to track dietary energy from food consumed.
+An app to track dietary energy from food consumed, as well as workouts done.

 ## Screenshots